Anwar-M/Acoustic-Beamforming/README.md

 Q: "What is this <..mod.m>?"

 A: It is a small modification to have the steering vectors exactly as how Sijtsma describes it in his tech papers.
 That is, the powers of your scan points will always be relative to a reference distance.
 See <FastBeamforming3mod.m> comments for additional info.
+Sijtsma's steering vector can also be called from <SarradjBeamforming.m> and using 'pieter' as steering option.